grantchen/rquery_string/README.md

 rquerystring
 ============

-A hash to query string generator and query string to hash parser gem
+A hash to url query string generator and url query string to hash parser gem

 ##Installation